-- (1) Member of the Investment Committee of Granite GP. - (2) Chair of the Investment Committee of Granite GP. - (3) Member of the Audit Committee of each of Granite REIT and Granite GP. - (4) Member of the Compensation, Governance and Nominating Committee of Granite GP. - (5) Chair of the Compensation, Governance and Nominating Committee of Granite GP. - (6) Chair of the Audit Committee of each of Granite REIT and Granite GP.
+(1) Member of the Investment Committee of Granite GP.

+(2) Chair of the Investment Committee of Granite GP.

+(3) Member of the Audit Committee of each of Granite REIT and Granite GP, and Chair of the Compensation, Governance and Nominating Committee of Granite GP until December 31, 2020.

+(4) Member of the Compensation, Governance and Nominating Committee of Granite GP.

+(5) Kelly Marshall was appointed Chair of the Compensation, Governance and Nominating Committee of Granite GP effective January 1, 2021, taking over from Al Mawani.

+(6) Chair of the Audit Committee of each of Granite REIT and Granite GP.

-As at December 31, 2018, the Trustees, Directors and executive officers of Granite, as a group, beneficially owned, directly or indirectly, or exercised control or direction over 1,122,853 stapled units of Granite, representing approximately 2.5% of the total number of Stapled Units outstanding.
+As at December 31, 2020, the Trustees, Directors and executive officers of Granite, as a group, beneficially owned, directly or indirectly, or exercised control or direction over 149,868 Stapled

+Units of Granite, representing approximately 0.24% of the total number of Stapled Units outstanding.

-The term of office of each Trustee and Director expires at the time of Granite REIT's and Granite GP's Joint Annual General Meeting, which for 2019 is expected to be held on June 13, 2019.
+The term of office of each Trustee and Director expires at the time of Granite REIT's and Granite GP's Joint Annual General Meeting, which for 2021 is expected to be held on June 10, 2021.
 In the event that successors are not elected, the Trustees and Directors will remain in office until their successors are elected or appointed in accordance with applicable law and the constating documents of Granite REIT and Granite GP.

-Officers serve at the pleasure of the Board of Trustees of Granite REIT or Board of Directors of Granite GP, as applicable.
+Officers serve at the pleasure of the Trustees of Granite REIT or Directors of Granite GP, as applicable.
 Certain background concerning the current Trustees, Directors and officers of Granite, including their principal occupations over the last five years, is summarized below.